 - A muscle biopsy to see whether the muscles themselves show signs of inflammation or damage.
 A biopsy is a procedure where a small sample is taken to look at under the microscope.

 - Body scans such as CT or MRI to look for conditions elsewhere in the body which may affect muscle power and function.

-In the physical examination, the doctor should objectively note down your loss of strength, conduct a neurological survey, and search for patterns of weakness and extra-muscular involvement.
+In the physical examination, the doctor should objectively note down your loss of strength, conduct a neurological survey and search for patterns of weakness and other abnormalities.

 If you have persisting muscle weakness, particularly if it severe, localised, painful or present for more than two to three weeks, you should visit your doctor.

 Once your doctor has talked to you about your symptoms, they will be able to offer some guidance as to the likely cause.
 They will also be able to tell you if there are any serious concerns about your symptoms and will be able to refer you for further testing if required.

 Further reading & references